vhscom/fetch-inject/README.md

 ## Installing

-Fetch Inject is available on NPM, Bower and CDN.
+Fetch Inject is available on NPM, Bower and CDN in IIFE, UMD and ES6 module variants.

 - Get it on NPM with `npm i fetch-inject`
 - Bower with `bower install fetch-inject`